-Oregon Zoo-reared western pond turtles are released in the Columbia River Gorge
+Zoo-reared northwestern pond turtles are released in the Columbia River Gorge

-As part of the Western Pond Turtle Recovery Project, conservation scientists "head-start" newly hatched turtles gathered from wild sites, nurturing them at the zoo for up to a year.
-In addition to the 20 wild hatchlings brought to the lab last fall, this year's release includes three turtles that hatched at the zoo.
+As part of a regional recovery project, conservation scientists “head-start” newly hatched turtles gathered from wild sites, nurturing them at the zoo for up to a year.

 Keepers prepare the turtles for life outdoors by giving them plenty of time outside to acclimate to changing temperatures.
 Once the turtles reach about 50 grams (a little less than 2 ounces), they’re taken to ponds along the Columbia River Gorge, where a team of conservationists returns them to their natural habitat and monitors them for safety.
 In one study, scientists estimated that 95% of the turtles released back to sites in the Gorge survive annually.

-The western pond turtle, once common from Baja California to the Puget Sound, is listed as an endangered species in Washington and a sensitive species in Oregon.
-Two decades ago, western pond turtles were on the verge of completely dying out in Washington, with fewer than 100 left in the state.
-Since then, more than 1,500 zoo-reared turtles have been released.
+The northwestern pond turtle, also known as the western pond turtle, is listed as an endangered species in Washington and a sensitive species in Oregon.
+Two decades ago, the turtles were on the verge of completely dying out in Washington, with fewer than 100 of them left in the state.
+Since then, more than 1,600 zoo-head-started turtles have been released.

-The Western Pond Turtle Recovery Project is a collaborative effort by the Oregon Zoo, Woodland Park Zoo, Washington Department of Fish and Wildlife, U.S. Fish and Wildlife Service, Bonneville Power Administration, USDA Forest Service, Friends of the Columbia Gorge and other partners.
+The Western Pond Turtle Recovery Project is a collaborative effort by the Oregon Zoo, Woodland Park Zoo, Washington Department of Fish and Wildlife, U.S. Fish and Wildlife Service, Bonneville Power Administration, U.S. Forest Service and other partners.

 Zoo mourns loss of Neka, oldest of Portland's lion prideNeka, 16, was one of the original residents of the zoo’s Predators of the Serengeti area.